82deutschmark/beetreeARC/README.md

 - Grok doesn't seem to be particularly performant, but I guess I should try it out too.
 I'm more curious about the chinese open source models.
 They may add completely other angles that could be highly complimentary.
 - I suppose I should implement an explicit python based solver too.
 I don't like the idea of doing the search in "python space" (seems inefficient) but I can see it being very powerful in verifying solutions, or even "implementing the best of solutions"

+Also some small fixes needed:
+- Make hints speak in terms of color-numbers (e.g. #7)rather than explicit colors (e.g. orange)

 ## Historical analysis

 ### Base Model Performance